President and CEO

 Mrs. Glover directs the association’s strategic plan, business development and policy positions.
 She represents the organization before energy industry executives and national and state policy makers.
 She is an industry thought leader for issues around diversity and inclusion.
 Her work on international energy issues underscores the importance of energy to improve the quality of life for people throughout the African Continent.
 The association under Mrs. Glover’s leadership has partnered with the US Department of Energy on its Minorities in Energy initiative as well as business development programming for minority entrepreneurs.
 She has also testified before Congress about the impact of policies on underserved communities.
 Ms. Glover’s has more than 25 years of experience in the energy industry, including 15 years in both electric and natural gas distribution companies where she has worked in government affairs, regulatory affairs and economic development.

 In March 2014 Ms. Glover was appointed to the National Petroleum Council by U.S. Secretary of Energy, Dr. Ernest Moniz.
-In June of 2017 she was voted onto the Board of Directors for the Alliance to Save Energy.
-Mrs. Glover is also a member of the Advisory Board for the Maryland Energy and Sustainability Center at the University of Maryland Eastern Shore.
-Mrs. Glover received her B.S. in Marketing Management from the University of Delaware.
+She continues to serve on the Council having been reappointed by Secretary Perry in 2016 and Secretary Brouillette in 2020.
+She serves on the board of the Alliance to Save Energy and Groundswell, a community solar development organization.
+She is also a Trustee for Cardigan Mountain School, a junior boarding school in Canaan, NH.
+She received her B.S. in Marketing Management from the University of Delaware.
 She is the recipient of the Bring It Home to Hartford Award; the Clarke Watson Chairman’s Cup and the Platinum Achievement Award from the Cooperative Developmental Energy Program at Fort Valley State University.
-She is a 2003 graduate of Leadership New Haven and has contributed to articles on work life balance in Take Pride magazine.
+In February 2019, she was named a Champion in Energy by the Florida Women’s Energy Leadership Forum.
+She is a 2003 graduate of Leadership New Haven and has contributed to article on work life balance in Take Pride magazine.